zhengchang907/arm-oraclelinux-wls/index.md

 and [the
 documentation](https://docs.oracle.com/middleware/12213/wls/INTRO/jdbc.htm#INTRO215).

-#### Oracle DB VM

-In this release of the offers, a script is provided to take a provisioned offer and configure a JDBC Data Source on it which references a previously created Oracle Database VM.
+In this release of the offers, a scripts are provided to take a provisioned offer and configure a JDBC Data Source on it which references a previously created Oracle Database VM.
 Azure has great support for Oracle database, see